AutoTubeApp/autotube.app/content/docs/publish.md

 ## Configure a remote target

-Reminder: a remote target is where AutoTune will upload your generated video package.
+Reminder: a remote target is where AutoTube will upload your generated video package.

 Click on the "Upload Targets", in the File menu: